 Rack and Ruin Acoustic is a four piece acoustic version of The Band of Rack and Ruin.

-The video features the current line up of Rack and Ruin Acoustic – Mick Bisker on acoustic guitars, mandola, bazouki and vocals, Nigel Ward on fiddle and mandolin, Chris Radley on bass and vocals, Deb Gomme on saxophones, vocals, whistles and acoustic guitar.
+The video features the current line up of Rack and Ruin Acoustic – Mick Bisker on acoustic guitar, mandola, bazouki and vocals, Nigel Ward on fiddle and mandolin, Chris Radley on bass and vocals, Deb Gomme on saxophones, vocals, whistles and acoustic guitar.

 As musicians we draw on an established folk tradition but deliver the music with an energy, enthusiasm and good humour!
 The band members all have many years experience performing lively celtic, roots, folk rock music and specialise in bringing up-tempo jigs and reels and original comtemporary folk rock songs to new as well as established audiences.